 Downsize Your Lifestyle

 If you’re renting and not owning, consider how you can lower the rent.
-If rent takes most of one of your incomes, consider moving to a less expensive area or downsize to a one-bedroom.
+For example, if rent takes most of your income, consider moving to a less expensive area or downsizing to a one-bedroom.

 One Income – One Car